Microblading vs. Microshading: What's the Difference?

 What is Microblading?

-It is a semi-permanent makeup technique that helps shape the eyebrows.
-Generally, the procedure is effective, simple, and discomfort-free.
-Although this procedure requires using needles, it is only minimally painful.
+It is a semi-permanent makeup technique that helps fill in sparse eyebrows.
+Generally, the procedure is effective and simple, although some discomfort may be experienced.
+Although this procedure involves the use of needles, the pain experienced is generally minimal.
 This pain is usually well-tolerable for almost everyone, but you can choose to have a numbing solution applied if you want the procedure to be completely pain-free.

 An expert will use a specialized tool with microblade or needles on it during the treatment.
 They will use a pigment matching the candidate’s natural eyebrow hair.
 With the help of this tool, they will draw hair-like strokes, allowing the cosmetic dye to penetrate the skin.